andreafioraldi/fuzzamos_todos_arribaaa/README.md

 ## initial test cases generators

 Some custom generators for initial test cases, sometimes using angr, sometimes not.

+Pwntools required on python 2, angr on python 3.

 ### concrete generator